RobinMeow/ribyns-kitchen/README.md

 - Each user should have the ability to *exclude recipes* from *search results* based on the *recipe's author*.
 This setting should not be visible to other users.
 - Consider implementing a *Like/Dislike system* for recipes.
 Only positive likes should be public, while dislikes remain for private use.

-> Note/ToDo: There are additional requirements documented in Confluence that need to be added here.
-Big sorry.
+> Note/ToDo: There are additional requirements documented in Confluence => Which are now avilable in the pdf located in the root of this repository.

 ## Project Structure